-2. DELEGATION OF AUTHORITY
+3. DELEGATION OF AUTHORITY

 Authority to manage the City of Irvine's investment program is derived from the Charter of the City of Irvine, Section 2-2-101(B).
-Management responsibility for the investment program is hereby delegated to the City Treasurer who shall be responsible for all transactions undertaken and shall establish a system of controls to regulate the activities of subordinate officials, and their procedures in the absence of the City Treasurer.
+The authority of the City Council to invest or reinvest monies of the City has been delegated by the City Council to the City Treasurer for one year or until such time the delegation is revoked.
+The City Treasurer shall be responsible for all transactions undertaken and shall establish a system of controls to regulate the activities of subordinate officials, and their procedures in the absence of the City Treasurer.
 The City Treasurer may delegate daily investment activity, such as carrying out the Treasurer's investment instructions, confirming treasury transactions, and other routine activities.

 The City Treasurer shall establish written investment policy procedures for the operation of the investment program consistent with this policy.
 The procedures should include reference to: safekeeping, master repurchase agreements, wire transfer agreements, banking service contracts and collateral/depository agreements.
 Such procedures shall include explicit delegation of authority to persons responsible for investment transactions.
 No person may engage in an investment transaction except as provided under the terms of this policy and the procedures established by the City Treasurer.
 The Treasurer is responsible for the investment of bond proceeds whether held by the City or with a fiscal agent.
 The Bond Proceeds portfolio(s) shall be segregated from the Irvine Pooled Investment Portfolio of the City and will be structured with maturities (or maintain an average maturity) sufficient to meet construction draws, debt service payments and other short-term liabilities.
 For purposes of efficiency, the Treasurer may instruct each fiscal agent to purchase certain securities regarding the investment of bond proceeds.

 Currently, management of the Irvine Pooled Investment Portfolio, Bonds Proceeds Portfolio and Special Districts Portfolio has been delegated to a contract management firm that has full authority to execute investment transactions on behalf of the City.
-In the event the contract management firm is not able to execute investment transactions, the City Treasurer and Deputy City Treasurer has the authority to execute investment transactions.
+In the event the contract management firm is not able to execute investment transactions, the City Treasurer and Deputy City Treasurer have the authority to execute investment transactions.

-3. ETHICS AND CONFLICTS OF INTEREST
+4. ETHICS AND CONFLICTS OF INTEREST

 Officers and employees involved in the investment process shall refrain from personal business activity that conflicts with proper execution of the investment program or that impairs their ability to make impartial investment decisions.
-Employees and investment officials shall disclose any material financial interests that could be related to the performance of the City's investment policy annually or as necessary.
+Employees and investment officials shall disclose any material financial interests that could be related to the performance of the City's investment policy annually with the California Fair Political Practices Commission or as necessary under the Political Reform Act and Government Code Section 1090 et seq.